The-Viccyware-Group/Viccyware/docs/architecture/planner.md

 ## A* on a uniform grid

-XYPlanner uses a [canonical A* search](https://en.wikipedia.org/wiki/A*_search_algorithm) on a 2D grid.
+XYPlanner uses a [canonical A* search](https://en.wikipedia.org/wiki/A*_search_algorithm) on a uniform 2D grid.
 XYPlanner interfaces with the map component to determine if successor states are in collision with obstacles.

-To help navigation in tight spaces, we use a hierarchical resolution on the 4-connected grid that uses smaller step sizes near obstacles to fine-tune the search space.

 One drawback to this planner is that it is 2D, meaning the robot must always execute a point turn at the beginning and end of the path, since the path planner does not take the starting or ending heading into account.